aigOffline/ART_blog_using_NextJS_and_React/README.md

 ## Tools React and Next.js :
 - I use Next JS pre-rendering with Static Generation
-- I also learn how to create a modern UI using Tailwind CSS
+- I also learnt how to create a modern UI using Tailwind CSS
-- I learn GraphQL and GraphCMS
+- I learnt GraphQL and GraphCMS
-- GraphQL is querying language, and I created schemas, models and finally retrieving data using GraphQL Queries
+- GraphQL is querying language, and I created schemas, models and finally retrieving data using GraphQL Queries packages
 - GraphCMS is the best GraphQL Content Management System (CMS)
+- I used JavaScript for code.